Tips On How To Get Co-Sleeping To Work For You.

 If you’re not keen on more clothing… that way, you can get a bit more blanket over you and it wont go over baby at all.

-Try giving baby his own blanket.
+Try giving the baby his own blanket.

 Keep him wrapped in his, and you in yours; no sharing.
 This lowers the risk of your blanket(s) covering his head.
 Tuck yours under you slightly.